Missouri Man Cleans His Mom’s Freezer, Finds A Frozen, Mummifed Baby In A Cardboard Box

 — KMOV (@KMOV) July 30, 2019

-Smith said that the homicide detective he spoke to, who has undoubtedly seen his share of things in his career, quipped: “This is a good one.”
+Smith said that the homicide detective he spoke to, who has undoubtedly seen his share of things in his career, quipped, “This is a good one.”

-Smith, for his part, thinks his mother had something to do with the baby’s death.
-He said that, as a child, his mom told him that he had a sibling who died before he was born.
-Sometimes, she would randomly get sad and say things such as, “My oldest child would have been 21 today,” or that her name was Jennifer.
+Smith thinks his mother had something to do with the baby’s death.
+He said that as a child, his mom told him that he had a sibling who died before he was born.
+Sometimes, she would get sad and say things such as, “My oldest child would have been 21 today,” and that her name was Jennifer.

 Back in St. Louis, an autopsy is scheduled on the infant to determine a cause of death.
-He also gave Homicide a sample of his DNA, in case it will help in any way.
+Smith also gave the homicide department a sample of his DNA, in the event it may prove useful.

-Meanwhile, Smith is concerned about what other secrets he’s going to find in his mother’s home.
-He said that, after discovering the baby, he picked up a sock and felt something in it and began fearing the worst.
-Fortunately, he said, it was just a pack of cigarettes that she’d been hiding.
+Meanwhile, Smith is concerned about what other secrets he may find in his mother’s home.
+He said that after discovering the baby, he picked up a sock, felt something in it and began fearing the worst.
+Fortunately, he said, it was just a pack of cigarettes she’d been hiding.